ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 └───────────────────────────────┘
 ```

+## countMatchesCaseInsensitive

+Like `countMatches(haystack, pattern)` but matching ignores the case.

 ## regexpExtract

 Extracts the first string in haystack that matches the regexp pattern and corresponds to the regex group index.